-DESKS/CHAIR DESKS - From the ergonomic and collaborative-learning strengths of our best-selling ZUMA® student desks to the continuing popularity of our traditional Classic SeriesTM chair desks and combo units, Virco's wide-ranging furniture models can be found in thousands of America's schools.
+DESKS/CHAIR DESKS - From the ergonomic and collaborative-learning strengths of our best-selling ZUMA® student desks to the continuing popularity of our traditional Classic Series[TM] chair desks and combo units, Virco's wide-ranging furniture models can be found in thousands of America's schools.
 To expand on the popularity of the 785 Student Desk, Virco added a Collaborative Top work surface as an option on all 785 desk models, which facilitates convenient grouping of desks for breakout sessions and classroom collaboration.
 The Sage Contract Series now includes an optional bookrack, which combined with the tablet arm and caster options, creates a complete mobile workstation for a variety of environments.
 The Molecule is a student desk with a unique shaped collaborative work surface that can be used by a single student or grouped together with multiple Molecules to create various arrangements and group settings.
-Related products include an array of tablet arm units, Agile Combo models and AnalogyTM Series combo chair desks.
-Selected models are available with durable, colorfast Martest 21® or Fortified Recycled WoodTM hard plastic components.
+Related products include an array of tablet arm units, Agile Combo models and Analogy[TM] Series combo chair desks.
+Selected models are available with durable, colorfast Martest 21® or Fortified Recycled Wood[TM] hard plastic components.
 Many of our student desks offer stand-up height and adjustable height options to accommodate flexible classroom set-ups.
 For teachers, principals, and district administrators - and for business environments - Virco offers an extensive range of Parameter® desks, returns and credenzas designed by Peter Glass and Bob Mills.
-TextameterTM mobile workstations provide additional furniture choices for educators.
+Textameter[TM] mobile workstations provide additional furniture choices for educators.
 Designed with teachers in mind, the Topaz Series Teacher Desks combine sleek design with intelligent functionality to support modern learning environments.
+The Topaz Series Teacher Desk is the anchor of the collection and is offered with single or double-pedestals and features generous storage as well as integrated wire management to conveniently keep wires out of the way for a clutter free workspace.
+A multi-functional smart drawer provides lockable storage, built-in power and USB ports for worry-free charging of digital devices.
+The unique tip-out drawer allows teachers to easily access mobile phones - all while being able to keep devices plugged in.
+With a seamless nesting design, the Accessory Table is a versatile companion to the Teacher Desk.
+It creates additional workspace for grading work, or easily transforms the space for one-on-one collaboration with students.
+Designed for multiple teaching styles, the Topaz Series Sit-to-Stand Workstations feature an easy-to-use pneumatic height adjustment and enables easily transition from seated, focused work to standing classroom instruction and everything else in-between.

-ADMINISTRATIVE OFFICE FURNITURE - In addition to the Plateau® Office Solutions, Parameter®, and TextameterTM product lines, Virco manufactures a selection of desks, returns, bookcases and other items that employ the Company's flat metal forming capabilities.
+ADMINISTRATIVE OFFICE FURNITURE - In addition to the Plateau® Office Solutions, Parameter®, and Textameter[TM] product lines, Virco manufactures a selection of desks, returns, bookcases and other items that employ the Company's flat metal forming capabilities.
 These products include 53 Series steel storage cabinets, an expanded range of 53 Series lateral files, and special versions of 543 and 546 Series desks with wire management capabilities.
 Other products range from 53 Series wardrobe tower cabinets and Parameter file credenzas to Parameter mobile pedestals and Plateau bookcases in popular 36" wide and 48" wide models that work in classroom settings and related educational environments as well as administrative offices.